• Double-bridge static cone penetrometer

 XXXX

-t: XXXX This value displays: Time
+t: XXXX This value indicates: time

 XXXX